qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

   $ chown www-data:www-data /srv/qgis/.qgis2
   $ chmod 774 /srv/qgis/.qgis2

-this ensure that the web server is able to write in some user defined folder.
-Then add the following line to the Apache virtual host file to ensure that Apache will use such folder
+This ensure that the web server is able to write in some user defined folder.
+Then add the following line to the Apache virtual host file to ensure that Apache will use such folder:

 .. code-block:: apache

    FcgidInitialEnv HOME "/srv/qgis"

-then restart Apache.
+Then restart Apache.